dustinest/libraries/ee.fj.javafx/ee.fj.javafx.loader/README.md

 If you want to show the loading status and have more control over your loading cycle, call:

-	CompoundLoader.load((total, status) -> {
+	FXMLLoaderFactory.load((total, status) -> {
 		if (total == status) {
 			// launch your application
 		}
 		System.out.println("initialized " + status + " out of " total);
 	}, controller1, controller2, etc...);

-Sometimes you want to use CompoundLoader for the classes or objects which do not need any initialization.
+Sometimes you want to use FXMLLoaderFactory for the classes or objects which do not need any initialization.
 Or you use the controller in FXML.
 For that you can use Loadable interface.
 For example:

 	class MyOtherModule implements Loadable {
 			private final BooleanProperty isLoaded = new SimpleBooleanProperty(false);